-

 Having a copy of your driving record lets you check that:

-- You received the four-point credit after voluntarily completing a Driver Safety Program course.
+• You received point credit after voluntarily completing a Driver Safety Program course.

 Learn how to get your hands on your own over at IN Driving Records.